nresare/pam-ssh-agent/README.md

 > sudo with the `NOPASSWD` option is a better option as it makes the insecure configuration explicit.

 It is possible to use variable expansion in any of the configuration options.
-In the current age of configuration management systems, it might make more sense to move the complexity of using the right `authorized_keys` file to those systems, but these variable expansions are available to uses that might want them to provide a smooth upgrade path from `pam_ssh_agent_auth`.
+In the current age of configuration management systems, it might make more sense to move the complexity of using the right `authorized_keys` file to those systems, but these variable expansions are available to users that might want them to provide a smooth upgrade path from `pam_ssh_agent_auth`.

-* `~` same as in shells, without specifying a username this expands to the home directory referred to by `PAM_RUSER`, normally the user attempting to authenticate.
-If a username is specified, the home directory of that user will be used such that `~alice` might expand to `/home/alice`
+* `~` same as in shells.
+If a username is not specified then this expands to the home directory of the requesting user.
+If a username is specified then the home directory of that user will be used, such that `~alice` will expand to `/home/alice`.
-* `%h` same as `~`, the home directory of the user referred to by the PAM item `PAM_RUSER`
+* `%h` same as `~`, the home directory of the requesting user.
+* `%r` the username of the requesting user.
+* `%R` numeric UID of the requesting user.
+* `%m` the home directory of the target user.
+* `%u` the username of the target user.
+* `%U` numeric UID of the target user.
-* `%H` the value returned by `gethostname(3)`, truncated after the first period such that if `gethostname(3)` returns `host.example.com` this `%H` will turn into `host`
+* `%H` the value returned by `gethostname(3)`, truncated after the first period such that if `gethostname(3)` returns `host.example.com` this `%H` will turn into `host`.
 * `%f` the value returned by `gethostname(3)`.
 For the systems I have looked at, this value is not a fully qualified domain name but if it was it would be returned.
-This behaviour, although a bit surprising is consistent with how `pam_ssh_agent_auth` works
+This behaviour, although a bit surprising is consistent with how `pam_ssh_agent_auth` works.
-* `%u` the username of the user attempting to authenticate
-* `%U` numeric uid of the user attempting to authenticate

 ## The `native-crypto` feature